 As I mentioned Tron is a roller coaster style ride, a proper roller coaster, not like Barn Stormer which is designed for small children.

-Because of this, the intensity level is on the higher side.
+Because of this, the intensity level is on the moderate to high side, depending on your personal frame of reference.
 On top of that, Tron is considered one of the fastest roller coasters at any of the Disney parks around the world.

 On Disney’s website, the ride is categorized as a follows: Big Drops, Thrill Ride, Dark.